 Santorini

 Crescent-shaped Santorini (or Thíra), the precious gem of the Aegean, is a group of islands consisting of Thíra, Thirassiá, Asproníssi, Palea, and Nea Kaméni in the southernmost part of the Cyclades.
-The entire complex of Santorini islands is still an active volcano (as are Méthana, Mílos, and Nísiros) and may be the only volcano in the world whose crater is in the sea.
+The entire complex of Santorini islands is still an active volcano (as are Méthana, Mílos, and Nísiros).
+It may be the only volcano in the world whose crater is in the sea.

 Sailing into the harbor, you are in the volcano’s crater, with the sides rising majestically.
 It is very deep.
 Hence only mooring balls are available, and there are no marinas.
-Cruise to Santorini when it’s the off-season and during calm weather.
+The best time to visit Santorini is during the off-season and calm weather.

 Climate